 Revenue sources include state appropriations and designated fee revenues.
-The State of Nebraska Legislature has reaffirmed the appropriation of funds for its portion of the debt service pertaining to the Deferred Maintenance Refunding of 2016 for the 2019-2021 biennium, which is combined with designated System capital improvement fee revenues for debt service.
-The Legislature has also expressed its intent to continue the same appropriation of funds for the debt service pertaining to the Building Projects of 2014 for the 2019-2021 biennium and extended the appropriations to allow for the issuance and funding of the new 2020 Series bonds.
-During fiscal year 2019-2020, there was a transfer to the System for capital projects in the amount of \$824,269, which is due to the wrap up of projects from the Deferred Maintenance Refunding 2016 Series issue and the start of the CSC Math Science Project.
-During fiscal years 2018-2019 and 2017-2018, transfers to the System for capital projects and \$16,100,220, respectively.
+The State of Nebraska Legislature has reaffirmed the appropriation of funds for its portion of the debt service pertaining to the Deferred Maintenance Refunding of 2016 for the 2021-2023 biennium, which is combined with designated System capital improvement fee revenues for debt service.
+The Legislature has also reaffirmed the appropriations funding for the 2020 Series bonds for the 2021-2023 biennium.
+During fiscal year 2020-2021, there was a transfer to the System for capital projects in the amount of \$12,732,832, which is due to the start of the CSC Math Science Project.
+During fiscal years 2019-2020 and 2018-2019, transfers to the System for capital projects totaled \$824,269 and \$3,061,054, respectively.